geekfamily/awsiotdemo/README.md

 ```bash
 MyHouse to open outside door
 ```
-- if all is working you should be able to switch to eh AWS IoT that you left open ealier and see the shadow state a new 'desired' value.
+- if all is working you should be able to switch to the AWS IoT that you left open ealier and see the shadow state a new 'desired' value.
+- Keep both tabs open for the next step.

 ## Raspberry PI
 #### Components Required